Video Game Design and Development

 What Does a Visual Effects Editor Do?

-While the visual effects artist is the one creating the actual effects, the visual effects editor is the one that acts as a supervisor to the visual effects artist.
+While the visual effects artist is the one creating the actual effects, the visual effects editor is the one who acts as a supervisor to the visual effects artist.
 They also act as a liaison to the rest of the production staff, making sure that everything is up to date and communication is flowing between the two camps.

 Since this is the job description, a visual effects editor needs great communication skills, being able to balance multiple things all at once.
 However, they are not merely relegated to be a mouthpiece for the visual effects team; they should be able to take some creative control themselves, coming up with ideas and communicating edits and fixes.